geekusa/combined-feature-classifier/README.md

 One feature that immediately stood out to me and was a bit surprising at first was the length of the body from the email.
 ![body_subject_len](PROJECT_FILES/IMG/body_subject_len.png)

 Ignore emails body length where more often substantially longer than investigate emails and a great indicator of class.
-In fact the inner quartile ranges of the two classess' body lengths did not overlap either.
+In fact the inner quartile ranges of the two classes' body lengths did not overlap either.
 Stopping to think about this it seems to be the human element at play here.
 It would seem that more often than not those behind doing something nefarious with email tend to go the easier route and write shorter emails in order to get a user to do something, whereas an ignore email which often is a marketing email, is filled to the brim with html formatting to make their emails try to stand out as much as possible.
 This professional html formatting really pushes the length of the email.
 Subject length here also shows a similar case but not nearly as such a clear divider.

 Another interesting though not really surprising find is that investigate emails are more likely to have an attachment.
 This visualization is in percentage (like a pie chart--the black sheep of statistical visualizations).
 ![attach_percent](PROJECT_FILES/IMG/attach_percent.png)